 Europeana presents engaging cultural heritage online – on diverse topics and from diverse sources – for learning, for work or just for fun.
 These guidelines describe how you can propose and develop editorial ideas as well as ensure their accessibility to all.

-Style, tone of voice and storytelling
+Style and tone of voice

 We try to engage audiences with digital cultural heritage in a way that's user-friendly, interactive and multilingual.
 We promote diverse and inclusive storytelling so that more people can discover, use and reuse cultural heritage content online.